[Misato Town, Akita Prefecture] Rokugo Springs: 120 Springs That Have Enriched People's Lives

-The Rokugo area of Misato Town in Akita Prefecture is known as the "Rokugo Spring Group," and
+The Rokugo district of Misato Town, Akita Prefecture, is home to one of Japan's most renowned springs, known as the "Rokugo Spring Water Group."

 Misato Town has over 120 springs (including privately owned land).
 "Odaidokoro Shimizu" ©Akita Prefecture